 Set up your segments

-Your first step before going on to creating your smart content is deciding who will benefit from your smart (targeted) content.
+First, decide who will benefit from your smart (targeted) content.
 Segmenting your audience into groups that are familiar to your business will help bring focus to your smart content.
 For example, you could segment your audience by lifecycle stage or persona.

 Smart content will now also let you target an anonymous audience, not just the contacts you know that already exist in your HubSpot contacts database.
 If you wanted to segment on your anonymous audience, you can create smart content based around the country your visitor is viewing your website from, what device type they’re viewing your website on, and even based on what website or source may have referred them to your website.